vueup/vue-quill/docs/content/guide/usage.md

 </div>
 ```
 ::: tip INFO
 We're showing you a simple example here, but in a typical Vue application we use Single File Components instead of a string template.
-You can find **SFC implementation** in [this section](usage.md#single-file-component).
+You can find **SFC implementation** in [this section](usage.md#in-single-file-component).
 :::

-## Single File Component
+## In Single File Component

 ### Use as a Plugin
 After a Vue app has been initialized with `createApp()`, you can add a `VueUpQuill` to your application by calling the `use()` method.
 The `use()` method takes two parameters.
 The first one is the plugin to be installed, in this case `VueUpQuill`.
 The second parameter is optional, in this case [Quill Options](options.md).